7targets/7targets-docs/_posts/2023-05-25-how-to-create-assistant-to-use-gmail-domain.md

 date: 2023-02-08
 title: How to create assistant to use GMAIL domain
 # video_id: 6xyI5NNCCmc
-description:  If you want your Assistant to send email from your company domain instead of `<yourcompany>.7ts-e.com` and your company domain email is on GMAIL for Business, then you can use this feature.
+description:  If you want your Assistant to send email from your company domain email on GMAIL for Business, then you can use this feature.
 type: How-to
 sidebar:
   - {id: tldr, text: TL;DR}